Unity-Technologies/ml-agents/docs/Training-Imitation-Learning.md

 of a reward function, we can give the medic real world examples of observations from the game and actions from a game controller to guide the medic's behavior.
 Imitation Learning uses pairs of observations and actions from a demonstration to learn a policy.
-[Video Link](https://youtu.be/kpb8ZkMBFYs).

 Imitation learning can also be used to help reinforcement learning.
 Especially in environments with sparse (i.e., infrequent or rare) rewards, the agent may never see